Parasrah/nuera-insurance/README.md

 ## @shards

-I've used two libraries I authored, `@shards/maybe` and `@shards/result`, to make error handling in the application more declarative.
-To some these will seem familiar to fancy functional types, but I designed the API's to be more friendly in non-functional environments.
-As such neither are fantasyland compliant.
+I've used two libraries I authored, [@shards/maybe](https://github.com/shard-js/maybe) and [@shards/result](https://github.com/shard-js/result), to make error handling in the application more declarative.
+To some these will seem familiar to the fantasyland compliant types, but I designed the API's to be more friendly in non-functional environments, and as such neither are fantasyland compliant.

 ## React Hooks

 Due to the simplicity of the application, I felt something like `redux` would be overkill, so I opted to learn one of the newer `React` API's; hooks.
 Most of the state management occurs in `@hooks/table.js`, where I make use of the `useState` hook to create a `useTable` hook.

+## Styling

+Most of my experience with application styling is with `sass`, but my recent experience with `elm-css` made me want to try a similar solution in Javascript.
+As a result, I've used Aphrodite for most of the styling.

+## Third Party Components

+The only third party component/styles I made use of was `react-toastify`, and everything else was crafted specifically for this project.

+## Testing

+I have written some tests using `Jest`, and have added snapshot tests for several components, as well as unit tests for most of the `@hook/table` module.
+Again I understand this was not required, but I found that doing so helped me to verify the application was working properly.

 # Setup